BrendanRahn/NCAABasketballStatsScraper/README.md

 - Then run 'poetry init_db'

+TODO:
-TODO: add test case for null/"--" values
+- add test case for null/"--" values
+- Move initDatabase.py to outer folder to init for both packages (teamStat and StatHead)